Jimmy’s Girl Friend

 Jimmy inserted the ear buds into his ears and opened the book.
 “Talking to himself,” mumbled Jimmy and he settled into his seat fully absorbed.

 "You're never too old for a good ghost story," Enrica said with a bewitching smile.
 I backed the car out.
-“If you don’t mind Mr. Hazlette, while Jimmy’s registering for classes, would you drive me by my old home so I can pick something up?
+“If you don’t mind Mr. Hazlette, while Jimmy’s registering for classes, would you drive me by my old home so I can pick up something?
 It’s only six blocks from the university and I won’t be long.
 I promise.”

 Looking into the rearview mirror, I answered, “I’d be happy to.”
 I continuously stole looks at her and each time her pleasant gaze met mine.
 She did not signal annoyance or a come hither look but radiated joy, perhaps as if being freed from prison.
 How did little Jimmy score a beautiful girlfriend like Enrica?
 In the best of my days, she would have never looked twice at me.
 Enrica appeared about 26 and I knew Jimmy was 18.
 Did her personality match her looks?
 I wondered if Jimmy appreciated this rare treasure.